Skip to content

 Once you have laid the foundation of your beat with great samples for your drums and 808s, it's time to choose virtual synths for creating your melodic content.
 All major DAWs have in built virtual synths that you can use to create your hip hop melodies.

 Many producers also make use of third party virtual synths to create melodies.
 Some of the popular ones are Omnisphere, Nexus, Keyscape, Serum and Elactra2.
-Alternatively you could use royalty free melodies such as Ruby Melody Loops
+Alternatively you could use royalty free melodies.

 2. Layering Of Elements